In this section:

 The Education Act 2011 changed the arrangements for establishing new schools and introduced Section 6A, now known as the ‘Free School Presumption’ to the Education and Inspections Act 2006.
 The legislation requires that where the County Council considers there is a need for a new school in its area; it must seek proposals from suitably qualified organisations to establish the new school as an Academy (Free School).

-As already stated, it is envisaged that in the first instance the school will open for Reception pupils in 2021/2022 and the school will grow year by year as new Reception pupils begin each year.
+In the first instance the school will open for Reception pupils in 2021/2022 and the school will grow year by year as new Reception pupils begin each year.
 Ashby Hastings will be careful and sensitive to ensure we do not have an adverse impact on other primary schools in the locality.

 We will be flexible in how classes are organised to respond to the demand for places, including children who move to the area after the normal age of starting school.